srinivasch09/Simply-Simple-Notes-Python/docs/creating_vulnerabilities.md

-# How to create vulnerabilities for the demo
+# How to Create Vulnerabilities for the Demo

 This document is a guide on how to create vulnerabilities.
-These vulnerabilities should be added within an MR, that way GitLab
-Security features can be showcased.
+These vulnerabilities should be added within an MR, that way GitLab Security features can be showcased.

 ## Static Application Security Testing (SAST) + Secret Detection